elizaOS/jeju/documentation/network/bridge.md

 # Bridge Assets

-Learn how to bridge assets between Ethereum, Base, and Jeju L3.
+Learn how to bridge assets between Ethereum, Base, and Jeju.

 ## Official Bridge